PavanRangani/docs/docs/prd/tasks/scenarios.md

 When: I open the edit dialog of `Task 1` trigger

-And: I have updated the RACI roles.
+And: I have updated the RAI roles.

 And: I have updated task name to `Task2`